-Solo vs Solargraf: Outsourced Fulfillment vs In-House Engine
+Solo vs Solargraf Outsourced Fulfillment vs In-House Engine

 The Problem: Growing residential sales organizations hit a critical bottleneck: as sales volume increases, the internal design team becomes a choke point.
 Companies must decide whether to hire more internal designers (increasing overhead) or outsource the entire design and proposal generation process.